Jakobhenningjensen/pytorch_wrapper/README.md

 ## Train the network

-Now we have our model and data-loader we can simply train our network by the followin
+Now we have our model and data-loader we can simply train our network by the following

 ```python
 from torch_wrapper import NeuralNetwork #Load the module needed